bricker/ts_error_test/README.md

 ## Recreate
-Turn off rspec's `--fail-fast` if you have it turned on, so you can see that the only spec failing is the one where the same search options are used.
+Turn off rspec's `--fail-fast` if you have it turned on, so you can see all of the failures and successes at once.
+Also turn on `--format nested`.

 From the app root, run: